check-spelling/check-spelling-docs/Feature:-Aliases.md

 # Aliases

-Currently there are a couple of hard-coded aliases in the word splitter.
+Currently there are a couple of [hard-coded](#hard-coded) aliases in the word splitter.

-There are a couple of others that probably should be offered, and it'd be better if this were something that users could configure instead of requiring a new release each time.
+There are a couple of others that probably [should be offered](#Future), and it'd be better if this were something that users could configure instead of requiring a new release each time.

+## hard-coded

-## Right Single Quotation Mark
+### Right Single Quotation Mark

+This happened enough that it was worth supporting before I wrote a proper module for it.

 Right Single Quotation Mark (`’`)